 Northern Circuit Attractions

 Etosha is Namibia's safari jewel.
 It is a place of unique beauty and a photographer's dream.
-We recommend spending 3 - 4 nights at Etosha.
+We recommend spending 3 to 4 nights at Etosha.

 Depending on your budget, there's a wide choice of accommodation in and outside the park.